edgarshurtado/Knowledge-Log/knowledge_log.md

   * surveillance -> vigilancia
   * hand over -> entregar

-* Center a object exactly in the middle of the screen: [explanation post](https://css-tricks.com/quick-css-trick-how-to-center-an-object-exactly-in-the-center/)
+* Center an object exactly in the middle of the screen: [explanation post](https://css-tricks.com/quick-css-trick-how-to-center-an-object-exactly-in-the-center/)

 ```css
   .center {